suvigy/syntetiq/README.md

 For python you need the followings.
 If you have anaconda installed you just have to issue the following commands.
 ```
+conda install matplotlib
+conda install tensorflow
+conda install keras
+conda install scikit-learn
+conda install pillow
 ```

 ### Configuration

-Please unzip to images to a folder the notebook can read.
-Set the {{data_path}} to the folder with the images.
+Please unzip the images to a folder the notebook can read.
+Set the ```data_path``` to the folder with the images.
-Please also set {{tensorboard_logs}} to a dir in which tensorflow can write the logs.
+Please also set ```tensorboard_logs``` to a dir in which tensorflow can write the logs.

 ### Running